 Return to school – practical information

-Here we have gathered the local routines and adaptations that have been developed to make our workplace safe and secure for everyone.
+Here we have gathered the local routines and adaptations that have been developed for our school, to make our workplace safe and secure for everyone.
 For everyone's safety, we ask you to respect the rules of conduct and show consideration.

 What applies to employees who need to be at the workplace?

-- In general, flexible working hours are used to the extent possible to reduce congestion in the workplace and on public transport.
-Planning similar to shift work should be applied where possible, however, it is important that nobody is working completely alone.
+- Flexible working hours will be applied as far as possible to reduce crowding in the workplace or in public transport.
+Shift work should be applied where possible, however, it is important that no solo work occurs.
+The manager with work environment responsibility is responsible for this planning.

-- Those in the same corridor unit should, to the extent possible, work at different times so that only every other room has staff at the same time, and so that the pressure on lunch rooms and toilets is reduced.
+- Those in the same corridor unit should, to the extent possible, work at different times so that the pressure on lunch rooms and toilets is reduced.
 Planning as if people work in teams should be applied where possible.
-The work environment manager ensures that this is complied with.
+The manager with work environment responsibility ensures that this is complied with.

 - Two people sharing an office should not be in the room at the same time.
 In a workroom for four people, two can work simultaneously.
-The work environment manager ensures that this is complied with.
+The manager with work environment responsibility ensures that this is complied with.

 - Respect signs and markings about keeping distance in the lunchrooms, conference rooms, service centres, etc., so that safety distances can be kept and the spread of infection avoided.
 Print a red sign about keeping distance (pdf 32 kB) (pdf 32 kB) .
 Print the Public Health Agency’s sign about avoiding spreading disease.
 (A4 or A3) (pdf 134 kB)

-- In the kitchens the following applies: coffee machines are cleaned by the supplier according to our full service agreement via JobMeal, dishwashers are used as normal but are emptied with disposable gloves on (staff can also wash up themselves and then use their own crockery and cutlery), clean the microwave ovens after every use.
+Coffee machines are cleaned by the supplier according to our full service agreement via JobMeal.
+Dishwashers are used as normal but are emptied with disposable gloves on (staff can also wash up themselves and then use their own crockery and cutlery).
+Microwave ovens should be cleaned by the person who used it after every use.

-- Hand disinfection will be placed on the premises and may not be removed.
+- Hand disinfectant is available in all kitchens and may not be removed.

 - An extended cleaning takes place on all toilets, door handles and handrails.

-- The receptions will be equipped with a plexiglass boundary and distance markings for everyone's safety.
-There are also fever scanners to use.
+- All three service centers (Borggården, Electrum and Q) are equipped with a plexiglass boundary and distance markings for everyone's safety.
 Please respect distance markings and the plexiglass boundary.
+To opening hours and contact details .